Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/04-mult-ddr-banks/README.md

    INFO: [CFGEN 83-2226] Inferring mapping for argument vadd_1.out to DDR[1]
    ```

-   This confirms the mapping is automatically inferred by the Vitis core development kit for each of the kernel arguments in the absence of explicit [connectivity] options being specified.
+   This confirms that the mapping is automatically inferred by the Vitis core development kit for each of the kernel arguments in the absence of explicit [connectivity] options being specified.

 3. Run HW-Emulation by executing the makefile with the `run` option.